Criminal Defense Blog

 Governor Cooper Signs NC SB 445 into Law

 Most people do not realize that even if a charge is dismissed or they are found not guilty, the original charge still appears on their criminal record.
 Dismissed charges make it hard to rent a home, find a job, gain admission to college, and hinder other opportunities.
-The collateral consequences of a felony dismissal can [...]
+The collateral consequences of a felony dismissal [...]

 What’s the difference between DUI and DWI

 Have you heard people use the terms DUI and DWI and wondered what the difference between them was?
 DWI stands for Driving While Impaired and DUI means Driving Under the Influence.
 Although you often hear both terms used, the state of North Carolina does not make a distinction between them.
-Prior to 1983 there was [...]
+Prior to 1983 there [...]

 NC Juvenile Justice Reform Gains Support